We offer a premium Notary Public service in the Kingdom of Fife and our service is offered from our offices in both Kirkcaldy and Leven.

 We generally charge £50.00 plus VAT to notarise simple documentation.
 If many documents require to be notarised we are happy to discuss a fair cost with you in advance.
 This fee also applies for certifying true copy deeds.

-Examples of things we notarise.
+Examples of documents we notarise.

 *Notarising marriage documentation for foreign weddings.